 Building a good networking engine takes time and focus.
 Don’t get discouraged or overwhelmed.
 Make one quality connection at a time.
 As someone who doesn’t do patience well, I had to manage a lot of frustration while building my engine.
 It felt like a lot of work and not many results.
 But now, I can hardly keep up with warm introductions and I’m seeing a great harvest from those efforts.
 Keep at it, and stay focused.

-In our final installment in the series, we’ll explore how to measure your networking success, and decide what’s working and what isn’t.
+Check out our final installment in the series, where we explore how to measure your networking success, and decide what’s working and what isn’t.